MIC

 Registered by UDYAM

-Measure India Corporation Pvt Ltd is UDYAM registered, recognizing us as a legitimate micro, small, or medium enterprise (MSME) in India.
-This registration highlights our commitment to quality and compliance with industry standards.
+Measure India Corporation Pvt Ltd is UDYAM registered, recognizing us as a certified MSME in India.

 Why Choose Us